Constitutionalizing in the Anthropocene

 (Banner photo by Kees Bastmeijer)

-The purpose of this project to explore the challenges of constitutionalization and governance in the Anthropocene era.
-It will re-imagine law’s conceptual foundations for the Anthropocene, articulate them in regulatory modalities that can be legitimate and effectively manage risk, and propose institutional architectures that are capable of responding to and altering the complexities of human interactions with earth systems, which, if left unchecked, will have potentially catastrophic results for future generations.
+This research community is committed to exploring the challenges of constitutionalization and governance in the Anthropocene era.
+Their research seeks to re-imagine law’s conceptual foundations for the Anthropocene, articulate them in regulatory modalities that can be legitimate and effectively manage risk, and propose institutional architectures that are capable of responding to and altering the complexities of human interactions with earth systems, which, if left unchecked, will have potentially catastrophic results for future generations.

 Catastrophic environmental degradation is the most urgent global challenge for humanity today.
 In the era of the Anthropocene, a geological period wherein humans have altered atmospheric, geologic, hydrologic, biospheric and other earth system processes to such a degree, our Holocenenic legal frameworks have proven demonstrably inadequate to manage the risks that it entails.